-5 | The County keeps an amount for reasonable costs of making the investments, not to exceed
+The County keeps an amount for reasonable costs of making the investments, not to exceed sixteen (16) basis points per month.
+The number of monthly transactions are not restricted.

-Safekeeping
+15 Safekeeping

-Certificates of Deposits or Receipts of Public Funds must be mailed or delivered to the City.
+Certificates of Deposit or Receipts of Public Funds must be mailed or delivered to the City.
 Banker's acceptances are actual "physical" securities, meaning they are evidenced by actual certificates.
-All Treasury bills and most other Treasury securities are "book entry" securities, meaning they are held at the Federal Reserve Union Bank of California where only a book

-13 entry is used to denote ownership.
+All Treasury bills and most other Treasury securities are "book entry" securities, meaning they are held at the Federal Reserve Union Bank of California where only a book entry is used to denote ownership.

-Collateral for time deposits in banks and savings and loans are held by the Federal Home Loan

-Bank (FHB) or an approved Agency of Depository of the financial institution.
+Collateral for time deposits in banks and savings and loans are held by the Federal Home Loan Bank (FHB) or an approved Agency of Depository of the financial institution.